earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api02-get-started-r.md

 2. You are trying to access data from an API that requires authentication (more on that later)

-## Access birthrate data
+## Access Birthrate Data

 Birth rate data for several countries are available via a
 <a href="http://data.princeton.edu/wws509/datasets" target="_blank">Princeton University data website</a>.
 The birth rate data show how much effort went into considering family planning
 efforts that were in place to attempt to reduce birth rates in various countries.
 The outcome variable is the associated percent decline in birth rate by country over 10 years.
-An excerpt from the website where we are getting the data is below.
+An excerpt from the website where you are getting the data is below.

 >Here are the famous program effort data from Mauldin and Berelson.
 These data consist of observations on an index of social setting, an index of family